DUNE/p3s/documents/src/EXPERTS.md

 It's a good practice to periodically check the available disk space once every few weeks, even though problems are not anticipated in this area.
 Theoretically, there may be unusually "fat" Apache logs and other leftovers that may need cleaning.
+Location to be checked is the usual /var/log/httpd.

 The Linux load report for p3s-web is presented on the landing page of that service, and if the load appears to be too high adjustments may be needed such as reducing the frequency interaction of the p3s pilots with the service.
 This is usually not necessary if there are only a few hundred pilots running (200-300) but may become an issue at the pilot population